Invest in fixed-income assets on eToro

 How do I assess the creditworthiness of a bond issuer?

-Ratings such as AAA, AA, A, and so on signify the issuer’s ability to meet their debt obligations.
-Higher-rated bonds are generally considered lower risk, while lower-rated bonds carry higher risk but may offer higher yields.
+Bond ratings such as AAA, AA, A, and so on signify the issuer’s ability to meet their debt obligations.
+Higher-rated bonds are generally considered lower risk, while lower-rated bonds carry higher risk but may offer bigger returns.

 Can I lose money with fixed-income investments?